 Figure 12, left, presents a histogram obtained by the combination of the engine speed read from CAN and the vehicle speed provided by GPS on city traffic.
-The engine idling and the engaged gear can be recognised, even powertrain vibrations or clutch-slippage or -disengagement alter the straight-line shape.
-In the same manner, the right side of the figure presents the graphics of mono- and bi-parametric probability density functions for the engine's speed and hourly fuel consumption, obtained from the on-board computer data.
+The engine idling and the engaged gear can be recognised, even the powertrain's vibrations or the clutch-slippage or -disengagement alter the measuring points alignment in straight-line.
+In the same manner, the right side of the figure presents the graphics of mono- and biparametric probability density functions for the engine's speed and hourly fuel consumption, obtained from the on-board computer data.